rpatterson/prunerr/doc/reference/transmissionrpc.rst

     Add torrent to transfers list.
 Takes a file path or url to a .torrent file in *torrent_url*.

-    For information on addition argument see :ref:`Client.add <transmission-client-add>`.
+    For information on addition argument see :ref:`Client.add <transmissionrpc-client-add>`.

 .. method:: Client.remove(ids, delete_data=False)